Reflections on 2016: For Japan, the Postwar Extends Forever

 On the surface, this seems like nothing but historical whitewashing.
 But the crew of Space Battleship Yamato deals with war guilt and personal loss throughout the tale.
 The anime presents a romanticised picture of what the Yamato should have been, instead of what it was.
 It’s this deep pathos behind the fiction that gives the romantic tale its emotional weight.

 By the time the real-life Yamato set sail on its final voyage, the war was already lost.
 There was no way that the Yamato could turn it around.
 She might have been an impressive ship in her own right, but she was on the losing side of the design war.
 Large warships were falling out of vogue by World War II, replaced by the lighter and speedier aircraft carriers.
 The Yamato never stood a chance against repeated aerial bombings.

 And even if Japan had won that battle, what then?
 The war was a hopeless venture from the start.
 Even if Japan had won the war, its people would have lost.

 I believe that a story like Space Battleship Yamato could only have emerged from a country that had lost the war.
 Above all else, I interpret Space Battleship Yamato as an expression of grief.
-Japan lost, not because it was right, but because it was wrong, and the only way to make things right was to put faith in the new generation.
+Japan lost, not because its leaders were right, but because they were wrong, and the only way to make things right was to put faith in the new generation.